meginwinnipeg/workshops/content/handson/powerbi1/content/intropbi1.md

 ## Key points from slides:

-- **Data Visualization:** Display complex information in a way that makes it easier for your end user to explore or understand what you have done.
+- _Data Visualization:_ Display complex information in a way that makes it easier for your end user to explore or understand what you have done.
-- **Data Dashboard:** A graphical user interface providing easily digestible views of a particular process or objective.
+- _Data Dashboard:_ A graphical user interface providing easily digestible views of a particular process or objective.
 - Breaking things down into the following four categories will help you select the appropriate graphic type for your data.
 	- Comparison
     - Composition
     - Distribution
     - Relationship
-- Before startiing project it is good to take stock of your requirements to help you select the appropriate tool:
+- Before starting project it is good to take stock of your requirements to help you select the appropriate tool:
-	- Your expertise - be kind to your future self;
+	- Your expertise
-    - Purpose - exploratory vs. explanatory;
+    - Purpose
-    - Audience - expertise, mediation;
+    - Audience
-    - Data requirements - size, residency, privacy...
+    - Data requirements
 - PowerBI and Tableau are the most robust entry level dashboard tools available.
 - Many visualization tools can be found linked from the [data visualization subject guide](https://libguides.lib.umanitoba.ca/viz).